 - Working in partnership with the Students’ Union enables the University of Lincoln to constantly improve a great student experience

 5. Commitment to academic excellence

 - Lincoln is proud to be accredited by a number of professional bodies, including the Nursing and Midwifery Council, Royal Pharmaceutical Society of Great Britain, Health Professions Council, General Social Work Council, British Psychological Society, National Council for the Training of Journalists, Periodical Training Council, Chartered Institute of Environmental Health, Chartered Institute of Personnel and Development, Chartered Institute of Logistics and Transport, Law Society, Bar Council and Institute of Biomedical Science.

 6. Global engagement

-- More than 100 different nationalities are represented among the University of Lincoln’s student population
+- Around 100 different nationalities are represented among the University of Lincoln’s student population.

-- The University of Lincoln supports multinational companies and organisations in their education and training needs.
+- The University of Lincoln supports multinational companies and organisations in their education, training, research and consultancy needs.

 7. Driving change in higher education

-- Lincoln heads up the innovative Student as Producer project, which is a major Higher Education Academy-funded initiative designed to investigate and promote student involvement in research right from the start of their studies.
+- Lincoln headed the innovative Student as Producer project, a major Higher Education Academy-funded initiative designed to investigate and promote student involvement in research right from the start of their studies.

 8. Strong community focus

-- The University sponsors the Lincoln Grand Prix Cycle Race, Lincoln Book Festival, Lincolnshire Business Awards, Lincolnshire Sports Awards and the Frequency Festival of Digital Culture
+- The University of Lincoln is a supporter of the Lincoln Book Festival, Lincolnshire Business Awards, Lincolnshire Sports Awards and the Frequency Festival of Digital Culture.

-- It supports the development of cultural arts in the city through the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and a variety of public lectures, including the prestigious Lincoln Academy series
+- The Brayford Campus boasts spectacular arts venues in the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and the Project Space Plus art gallery.